theiagen/public_health_bioinformatics/docs/workflows/phylogenetic_construction/snippy_variants.md

 ### Outputs

-!!! tip "Visualize your outputs in IGB"
+!!! tip "Visualize your outputs in IGV"
     Output bam/bai files may be visualized using IGV to manually assess read placement and SNP support.

 | **Variable** | **Type** | **Description** |